-Why it’s awesome: Kirstenbosch National Botanical Garden puts most other botanical gardens to shame!
+Why it’s awesome: Kirstenbosch National Botanical Garden puts most other botanical gardens to shame and is a must-do on any Cape Town itinerary!
 Often said to be one of the world’s finest botanical gardens, the large garden was set up to conserve South Africa’s native plants.
 It is home to more than 7,000 species of flora, spread through different gardens on the slopes of Table Mountain.
 There’s plenty to keep kids happy too, with huge statues of dinosaurs.
 It’s also a romantic spot for couples to enjoy—pack a picnic for an al fresco lunch surrounded by nature’s beauty.

 What to do there: Walking trails lead around the extensive botanical gardens and there are free guided tours from the Visitors Centre and audio tours.
 Visit specialist gardens, like the medicinal garden and fragrance garden, and see the marvellous views from above with a stroll along the 130-metre-long (427-feet-long) canopy walkway.
 The high vantage point provides stunning views across the botanical gardens and the Cape Flats.

 Follow the Braille trail, look inside the conservatory, enjoy the Protea garden, and see a wonderful fusion of art and nature in the Sculpture Garden.
 The cyad amphitheatre is a hit with kids, with life-size models of dinosaurs scattered between the plants.
 Pick a quiet spot to savour a picnic—don’t worry if you didn’t take your own, as you can buy a picnic hamper from one of the onsite eateries.
 Alternatively, tuck into tasty food at the tea rooms and African restaurant.